DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-03-spatial-filters.Rmd

 library(dplyr)
 ```

-In what follows, I assume that you have processed the datasets as described in [the previous page](spatial-data-manipulation-02-map-projections.md), and that they are called `abb_2770` (for the Airbnb data) and `tracts__la_2770` (for the census tracts).
+In what follows, I assume that you have processed the datasets as described in [the previous page](spatial-data-manipulation-02-map-projections.md), and that they are called `abb_2193` (for the Airbnb data) and `sa2_2193` (for the census data).
 In case that's not the case, reload the data:

 ```{r}
 abb_2193 <- st_read('abb-2193.gpkg')